 The next step is to categorize the call center's data such as company manuals, and user queries into clusters or groups that you can expand over time.
 Start with a top-to-bottom approach, making root-level clusters and then making sub-clusters out of them.
 While selecting the knowledge base tool, make sure you consider the software which provides the facility to create a hierarchical data structure.
 By creating proper categories, you’ll have a well-organized system and agents will find the relevant information on time resulting in satisfied customers.

 5. Design Content Templates

 Before generating the content, it is advisable to standardize the structure of your knowledge base articles.
-For instance, a template for a case study; having heading, problem definition, solution, and references areas predefined will help in rapid article creation.
+For instance, a template for a case study; having a heading, problem definition, solution, and reference areas predefined will help in rapid article creation.
 Similarly, you might have information such as disclaimers, help tips, contact information, or some tabular data that is usually repeated in your help article.
 So, instead of manually adding the same content, you can simply create a template once and then re-use the contents of this template in other articles.

 6. Create Clear and Straightforward Content

 As soon as you know what problems you’re going to address and how they’re going to be categorized, you can now start creating your knowledge base content.
 The solutions not only be precise, tested, and to the point but also be presented well.
 The content you produce might it be a how-to article, a video, or infographics—must therefore be easy to understand.
 The instructional content you’ll write must thus be well-organized, jargon-free, and straightforward.
 A knowledge management system like PHPKB makes this step easy by providing a powerful WYSIWYG editor.
 The advanced editing facilities allow you to insert multimedia content such as text, graphics, videos, and icons.